arighi/virtme-ng/README.md

 By default, virtme will use whatever architecture would be shown by `uname -m`.
 You can override this with `--arch`.
 Note that you may need to do some poorly documented fiddling for now to get non-native architectures working, and you will almost certainly need to set `--root` to a root that matches the architecture.

+In general, the easiest way to configure a working kernel is to run:

+    virtme-configkernel --arch=ARCH --defconfig

 x86
 ---